BenjaminGuinet/BenjaminGuinet.github.io/_posts/2025-03-91-Pop-science-Tales-tel-our-history.md

 ### **Little Red Riding Hood: an old story**

-Even before scientific studies entered the picture, anthropologists were captivated by the parallels between L*Little Red Riding Hood* and *The Wolf and the Seven Young Goats*.
+Even before scientific studies entered the picture, anthropologists were captivated by the parallels between *Little Red Riding Hood* and *The Wolf and the Seven Young Goats*.
 The similarities were so pronounced that researchers long debated whether these stories stemmed from a shared ancestral tale or had developed independently.
 The question remained open—until new methods offered a fresh perspective.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">